Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Insight:

 - This paper is trying to train and infer GAN model with lower bit data.
+- Small numerical error can cause GAN training failure.
-- Posit floating point data have more precision then normal floating data.
+- Posit floating point data have more precision then normal floating data when value exponent close to zero.
+- Scale the weight and gradient to where posit

 ---
 ## What is GAN?